-Is a Pug the right dog for you?
+Is a Pug the Right Dog for You?

-development, the Pug has been shown to share the most DNA with an ancestor of the following breeds:
+In landmark research on modern dog breed development, the Pug has been shown to share the most DNA with an ancestor of the following breeds:

 Brussels Griffon